Canadian football

-Rugby football in Canada originated in the early 1860s, and over time, the game known as Canadian football developed.
-Both the Canadian Football League (CFL), the sport's top professional league, and Football Canada, the governing body for amateur play, trace their roots to 1880 and the founding of the Canadian Rugby Football Union.
+Rugby football, from which Canadian football developed, was first recorded in Canada in the early 1860s, taken there by British immigrants, possibly in 1824.
+Both the Canadian Football League (CFL), the sport's professional league, and Football Canada, the governing body for amateur play, trace their roots to 1880 and the founding of the Canadian Rugby Football Union.
+The CFL championship game, the Grey Cup, is one of Canada's biggest sporting events, attracting a large television audience.